 Routine cancer screenings

 Covered health services include the following routine cancer screenings:

 - Prostate specific antigen (PSA) tests

-- Colonoscopies which includes removal of polyps performed during a screening procedure, and a pathology exam on any removed polyps
+- Colonoscopies which include removal of polyps performed during a screening procedure, and a pathology exam on any removed polyps

 - Lung cancer screenings